 There are a variety of skills and behaviors that can be learned or modified by you and your beagle.
 Your own goals for your dog will determine where you start and how you go about the training.
 Whether you start with a DVD or enroll in a course taught by an instructor, you may find some or all of the following methods used:

-Traditional Obedience Training – Beagle dog training gets into high gear with basic obedience.
+Beagle dog training gets into high gear with basic obedience.
 Most programs include several groups of basic commands: sit, down, stay, speak and quiet are a few commands you might learn.
-It would probably also include leash manners (heeling) and learning how to interact around other people and dogs.
+It would probably also include leash manners (heeling) and learning how to interact with other people and dogs.

-Clicker Training – Some trainers will use clicker training.
-Many breeds, including beagles respond well to the clicker, so this is something to consider when choosing a program for beagle dog training.
+Some trainers will use clicker training.
+Many breeds, including beagles, respond well to the clicker, so this is something to consider when choosing a program for beagle dog training.
 It’s best to start at a young age, usually around 10 weeks.

 When looking for a suitable DVD or local training course, consider the training methodology and success rate of the course.
 Perhaps a visit to a local trainer while in session can be helpful and online reviews of video training courses may give you an idea of how the course is conducted before you purchase it.
 Often the best results will come from combining several training methods.
 Don’t forget, though, that the most important element of any beagle dog training program is you and your beagle.